rubiojr/chef-rpms-builder/test/README.md

       config.vm.provision :shell, :path => 'test-el6.sh'
     end

 This Vagrant config starts a RHEL6 VM maps Chef Server ports and run the test-el6.sh script inside the VM.
+If test-el6.sh fails, you can pipe the error to an email and have something like a CI server.

 # Available tests